 Step 1 – Set up your CoinJar

-Set up is free and instant, you can use a CoinJar to hold cash, crypto, or hedge against major currencies.
+Set up is free and instant, you can use a CoinJar to hold cash, and buy bitcoin.

 Step 2 – Deposit Cash

 We accept deposits via BPAY.
 BPAY deposits can take 1 – 3 business days so make sure you complete yours before you head off.

 There are a few options for accessing the funds in your CoinJar abroad: